 As a part of the assessment process, the reviewers assign each study a quality rating of high, moderate, or low according to the risk of bias in the study's impact estimates (see Table 1).
 In brief, the high rating is reserved for well-implemented randomized controlled trials.
 The moderate rating is considered for (1) quasi-experimental comparison group designs and (2) randomized controlled trials that do not meet the criteria for the highest rating.
-The low quality rating is applied to studies that do not meet the review criteria for either a high or a moderate rating.
-The rating scheme was developed by Mathematica and approved by the U.S. Department of Health and Human Services in fall 2009.
+The low-quality rating is applied to studies that do not meet the review criteria for either a high or a moderate rating.
+The original rating scheme was developed by Mathematica and approved by the U.S. Department of Health and Human Services in fall 2009; the rating scheme was most recently revised in 2022.